arbergmann/Portfolio/README.md

-# Portfolio
+# Portfolio of Data Science Work
-Portfolio of non-proprietary work
+Portfolio of non-proprietary microprojects and code snippets, including academic, self-study, and hobby projects.